mikegcox/vintagemoto/pages/02.notes/jumping-big-at-charleston/item.md

 ### This picture shows the contrast between short landing the jump and clearing it.

 ![81 Landing](mac-landing.jpg?cropResize=800,600){.img-responsive}
 ### This is a photo of Mac landing having cleared the jump on my old bike.
 This can also be seen on the GoPro footage of the video posted.
-Mac let off the gas just a little ans still cleared the jump.
-The suspension is collapsed, but there is enough speed that the landing still felt good.
+Mac let off the gas just a little and still cleared the jump.
+The suspension is collapsed, but there is enough speed that the landing felt fine.

 ![Mac landing the 450](mac-450.jpg?cropResize=800,600){.img-responsive}
 ### This is Mac landing his 450 at about the same place as he landed the RM.
 The modern suspension certainly seems to do a better job of soaking up the impact.